Focal Point

 August 15, 2012, 11:31 AM

-For PDF reports, if I have an image in the HEADING and also HEADING text lines, I have to add some blank lines at the top of the heading ("8") to make sure that the text does not overlay the image.
-Am I missing something or shouldn't I expect the text to automatically be shifted down?
+For PDF reports, if I have an image in the HEADING and also HEADING text lines, I have to add some blank lines at the top of the heading ("

 Also, How do I reduce the space between the last heading text line and the Column Tile line?
 Is this another of those never been solved issues?